 Fatigue and loss of libido

-Losing interest in sex can be common at the time of the menopause but for a women who has also had risk reducing breast surgery the loss of libido may have more complex issues than just a fall in hormone levels.
+Losing interest in sex can be common at the time of the menopause but for a woman who has also had risk reducing breast surgery the loss of libido may have more complex issues than just a fall in hormone levels.
 HRT can often help but decreased libido and profound fatigue can be the result of decreased levels of testosterone.

 Testosterone is the male sex hormone which is also produces in small amounts by the ovaries in women and replacement therapy can help restore sex drive.
 It’s not currently licensed for use in women, although it can be prescribed by a doctor if they think it might help.